 With the advent of Jira Align, searches, such as ‘jira align vs aha’ or ‘jira align vs portfolio’ has begun emerging on Google.
-While some organizations seem to reconsider their commitment to Aha!, or Portfolio, let’s state it: Jira Align is distinctly different from proven project management apps, such as BigPicture, or the two previously mentioned.
-Which one of them should you choose then: Aha!, BigPicture, Jira Align, or Portfolio?
+While some organizations seem to reconsider their commitment to Aha!, or Advanced Roadmaps (Portfolio), let’s state it: Jira Align is distinctly different from proven project management apps, such as BigPicture, or the two previously mentioned.
+Which one of them should you choose then: Aha!, BigPicture, Jira Align, or Advanced Roadmaps (Portfolio for Jira)?
 Your budget, number of teams, and product diversification seem to be major decision-making factors.

 On a related note: Jira Align may live on top of your Jira Software, quite similar to the other three.
 It’s not the case that Jira Align is an alias for Jira Software + some enterprise-level planning and reporting tools.

 |What do forums whisper?||It has some light features for tracking a project.
 But at its heart, it’s a roadmap tool for Product Management, not Project Management.

 Aha presents things in a nicer format (than Portfolio).